sybrew/the-seo-framework/readme.txt

 			* This function is neat because you can use it without specifying a caching key; it knows who invokes it: `return memo() ?? memo( expensive_call() );`.
 				* This neatness is limited to methods, not files or lines.
 Yet, this allows you to call `memo()` multiple times per method.
 			* The second and later parameters can be used to forward arguments.
 			* We found it impossible to further optimize this method.
-If you inspect its source, you find it does things in reverse, assigns variables unnecessarily, etc. This all leads to PHP performing it quickest; both during set and fetch.
+If you inspect its source, you find it does things unconventionally.
+This all leads to PHP performing it quickest; both during set and fetch.
 		* `\The_SEO_Framework\umemo()` stores and returns memoized values for the caller using a user-defined key.
 			* This function is roughly 10 times faster than `\The_SEO_Framework\memo()`, but requires from you a unique identifier `$key`.
 Example: `return umemo( __METHOD__ ) ?? umemo( __METHOD__, expensive_call() );`
+		* `\The_SEO_Framework\fmemo()` stores and returns memoized values for the Closure caller.
+			* This function is the slower than `\The_SEO_Framework\memo()` and `\The_SEO_Framework\umemo()`, but it can store the result of a whole function call at once, and it can prevent the function from running more than once.
+			* Quirk: Memoization can be busted immediately by another caller by supplying a random (unused) argument.
+			* We did not use this method for it's difficult to work with pre-PHP7.4.
 	* **Removed:**
 		* `the_seo_framework_boot()`
 			* This function was marked as "private," and should've never been used publicly.